-The recording of Franz Schubert’s Death and the Maiden, featuring Patricia and the St. Paul Chamber Orchestra, has been nominated for a Grammy Award in the category Best Chamber Music/Small Ensemble Performance.
+The recording of Franz Schubert’s Death and the Maiden, featuring Patricia and The Saint Paul Chamber Orchestra, has been nominated for a GRAMMY Award in the category Best Chamber Music/Small Ensemble Performance.

 Kopatchinskaja arranged Death and the Maiden for the SPCO and added selections from composers John Dowland and Gyorgy Kurtag to the piece.
 The orchestra premiered it in 2015 and has revisited it several times.